-Faculty: Virginia Arreola; Karina Walker Major Spanish Minor Spanish Spanish for the Professions About
+Faculty: Virginia Arreola; Karina Walker

+Major Spanish Minor

+Spanish

+Spanish for the Professions

-The Iberian Peninsula and Latin America occupy a unique place in the realm of Western culture.
-Both regions blend diverse religious, linguistic, and intellectual traditions: from the Jewish, Muslim, and Christian influences in Spain to the diversity of indigenous cultures in Latin America and Africa.
-Students majoring in Spanish at Hartwick will gain an appreciation of the linguistic and cultural diversity of the 20 countries in the world where Spanish is spoken through an exploration of their literatures, film, art, music, and other cultural production.
-That Spanish is the second most spoken native language and that the United States has the fourth largest Spanish-speaking population in the world underscores the importance of studying the language, as well as the cultures and literatures of Spanishspeaking countries and regions.
-An understanding of cultures, civilizations, and language gained through courses offered by the Department of Modern Languages is a valuable component of a liberal arts education designed to prepare students for an increasing global interconnection and the rising importance of Hispanic communities within the U.S. cultural fabric.
+The Iberian Peninsula and Latin America blend diverse religious, linguistic, and intellectual traditions: from the Jewish, Muslim, and Christian influences in Spain to the diversity of indigenous cultures in Latin America and Africa.
+Students majoring in Spanish at Hartwick will gain an appreciation of the linguistic and cultural diversity of the Spanish-speaking world through an exploration of literature, film, art, music, and other cultural production.
+The second most spoken native language worldwide, Spanish is also one of the primary languages spoken in the United States, underscoring the importance of learning about the cultures and literatures of Spanish-speaking countries and regions.
+Courses offered by the Spanish Program within the Department of Modern Languages are a valuable component of a liberal arts education.
+The Spanish Program prepares students for an increasingly interconnected world, while fomenting an appreciation of the rising importance of Hispanic communities within the U.S. cultural fabric.

-The Spanish major at Hartwick is designed to develop fluency in both oral and written language skills as well as broaden each student's global perspective through a critical understanding of multiculturalism in Hispanic countries and the U.S. In addition to the variety of language, culture, and literature courses offered on the Hartwick campus, the program offers opportunities to prepare for careers in translation and interpretation, as well as of practical experience through internships and partnerships with local and foreign organizations.
+The Spanish major at Hartwick is designed to develop competency in both oral and written language skills as well as broaden each student's global perspective through a critical understanding of multiculturalism in Hispanic countries and the U.S. In addition to the variety of language, culture, and literature courses offered on the Hartwick campus, the program offers opportunities to prepare for careers in translation and interpretation, as well as practical experience through internships and partnerships with local and foreign organizations.

 A traditional minor in Spanish is a valuable complement to any major.
-Knowledge of the Spanish language and Hispanic cultural diversity that is acquired by completing the Spanish minor is vital for business, both foreign and domestic, health care and social services, international relations, politics, government, education, and most other fields.
+Knowledge of the Spanish language and Hispanic cultural diversity that is acquired by completing the Spanish minor is vital for business, both foreign and domestic, health care and social services, international relations, politics, government, education, among other fields.
 Students whose major field orients them toward a career in business, healthcare, law, or social services are encouraged to consider a Spanish for the Professions minor, which focuses more narrowly on the language skills necessary in these contexts.
-A student interested in completing a minor in the Spanish is encouraged to consult with a member of the Spanish faculty in order to pursue a program that best suits their interests and career goals.
+A student interested in completing a minor in Spanish is encouraged to consult with a member of the Spanish faculty in order to pursue a program that best suits their interests and career goals.